Santa Rosa hitchhiker murders

-The Santa Rosa hitchhiker murders were a series of at least seven unsolved homicides involving female hitchhikers that took place in Sonoma County and Santa Rosa of the North Bay area of California in 1972 and 1973.
+The Santa Rosa hitchhiker murders were a series of at least seven unsolved homicides involving female hitchhikers that took place in and around Santa Rosa in Sonoma County in the North Bay area of California in 1972 and 1973.
 All of the victims were found nude in rural areas near steep embankments or in creek beds near roads.
+Californian police believe that the perpetrator(s) of the Santa Rosa murders "interviewed" potential victims before killing them.
+Despite extensive investigations, they remain unidentified.